master-mbzuai/AI701/readme.md

 - results -> all the results of the experiments, with the different folders for each experiment
 - analysis ->  some helper scripts used to analyze the results
 - components -> custom components developed for the project
+- ResNet -> all of the scripts for training and testing ResNet.
+The only things not provided are the weights (because they exceed the GitHub's limit of 100Mb) and CIFAR100.
+The script for downloading the dataset is provided.
+However, to get the weights, you need to download from OneDrive: The link to get weights for ResNet scripts: https://mbzuaiac-my.sharepoint.com/:f:/g/personal/arsen_abzhanov_mbzuai_ac_ae/EvLMASVf-IxPj6QX2tJ_UGABtlqkxmKeVvoPoPdwFsbtTQ?e=8YrVoF

 ### Installation